 Isolated pockets of groundwater may also be present perched within any less permeable material found at shallower depth on other parts of the site especially within any Made Ground.

 All the boreholes were equipped with water monitoring standpipe piezometers with the response zones being from 3-6m depth.
-Groundwater was not subsequently encountered in these monitoring standpipes after a period of approximately two months.
+Groundwater was not subsequently encountered in these monitoring standpipes.